Perhaps the main factor that creates meaning is a sense of connection – an essential part of spirituality.

 True Narratives

 Humans employ complex symbolic languages to communicate.
 This makes possible a rich life of meaning.
-The history of language translation offers a particular insight into the attainment of meaning through symbols.
+The history of language translation offers a particular insight into the attainment of meaning through symbols, which is an essential first step toward what most people call “deeper meaning”.

 - David Bellos, Is That a Fish in Your Ear?: Translation and the Meaning of Everything (Faber & Faber, 2011).
 A good translation is "more like a 'portrait in oils'" than a school quiz.